 Relax and reflect on a remarkable journey as you join our experts for a recap of highlights and enjoy a farewell dinner this evening.

 We disembark in the Port of Bluff and this adventure ends as we disperse to begin others.
-After fond farewells we transfer you to a central city point or to the airport.
+After fond farewells we transfer you to either Invergargill or Queenstown airport.

 Large lounge area, separate bedroom with double bed, single bed in the lounge, writing desk, wardrobe, drawers, and fridge.
 There is a private bathroom with shower, toilet and washbasin.
 Large forward and side facing windows with great views.

-- all on board ship accommodation, meals and all expedition shore excursions.
+- all on board ship accommodation with meals, house beer, wine and soft drinks with lunch and dinner and all expedition shore excursions.